syncfusion-content/javascript-docs/js/Gantt/Resources.md

 Resources are represented by staff, equipment and materials etc. In Gantt control you can show /allocate the resources (human resources) for each task.
 The following steps explain how to configure Gantt with Resources

-**Step 1**: Create a collection of JSON object, that contains id and name of the resource and assign it to Resources option.
+**Step 1**: Create a collection of `JSON` object, that contains id and name of the resource and assign it to `resources` property.

-**Step 2**:  Then, specify the field name for id and name of the resource in the Resource collection to resourceIdMapping and resourceNameMapping options.
+**Step 2**:  Then, specify the field name for id and name of the resource in the resource collection to `resourceIdMapping` and `resourceNameMapping` properties.

-**Step 3**: The name of the field, which contains the actual resources assigned for a particular task in the dataSource is specified using resourceInfoMapping.
+**Step 3**: The name of the field, which contains the actual resources assigned for a particular task in the dataSource is specified using `resourceInfoMapping`.

 {% highlight js %}

-    var projectResources = [
+    var projectResources = [{
+        resourceId: 1,
-    { resourceId: 1, resourceName: "Project Manager" },
+        resourceName: "Project Manager"
+    }, {
+        resourceId: 2,
-    { resourceId: 2, resourceName: "Software Analyst" },
+        resourceName: "Software Analyst"
+    }, {
+        resourceId: 3,
-    { resourceId: 3, resourceName: "Developer" },
+        resourceName: "Developer"
+    }, {
+        resourceId: 4,
-    { resourceId: 4, resourceName: "Testing Engineer" }
+        resourceName: "Testing Engineer"
-    ];
+    }];

     $("#GanttContainer").ejGantt({
         //...
         resourceInfoMapping: "resourceId", //Field name which contains resource details for the task
-        resourceNameMapping: "resourceName",//resource Name mapping
+        resourceNameMapping: "resourceName", //resource Name mapping
-        resourceIdMapping: "resourceId",//resource Id Mapping
+        resourceIdMapping: "resourceId", //resource Id Mapping
-        resources: projectResources,//resource collection dataSource
+        resources: projectResources, //resource collection dataSource
-        showResourceNames:true,
+        showResourceNames: true,
     });

 {% endhighlight %}

-The following screenshot shows **Gantt** control with Resources.
+The following screenshot shows Gantt control with Resources.

-{% include image.html url="/js/Gantt/Resources_images/Resources_img1.png" Caption="Resources"%}
+{% include image.html url="/js/Gantt/Resources_images/Resources_img1.png"%}